 Mission Statement and Student Learning Outcomes

-The Department of Journalism and Media Studies offers approximately 25 courses varying in content from the highly technical and field-specialized to an essential liberal arts orientation.
+The Department of Journalism and Digital Communication offers approximately 25 courses varying in content from the highly technical and field-specialized to an essential liberal arts orientation.
 The program introduces students to the theories, principles, and problems of communications, emphasizing the concept of freedom of information as the cornerstone of constitutional democracy and preparing students for future leadership roles in communications media.

 Our students acquire skills and aptitudes to succeed in today’s expanding world of news, including Web-based, interactive, digital journalism.
 Classes blend theory and practice to explore legal rights and ethical responsibilities while teaching students to cover the news under realistic deadlines and conditions.
 Seniors graduate with a diverse portfolio of professional work and the confidence to compete for a challenging range of jobs as reporters, editors, photojournalists, video storytellers, news researchers, page designers for print and on-line publications and organizations.